-Ford electric vehicle sales surge 184% in May, overall autos up 4.1%
+Ford electrified vehicle sales surge 184% in May, overall autos up 4.1%

 |+1.68%

-Overall sales grew 4.1% from May 2020, helped by the strong performance of electric vehicles.
+Overall sales grew 4.1% from May 2020, helped by the strong performance of electrified vehicles.

-"Ford and its dealers are working harder than ever to match the right mix of inventory to best meet the needs of our customers at the local level," said Andrew Frick, vice presisent of Ford Sales in the U.S. and Canada, in a statement.
+"Ford and its dealers are working harder than ever to match the right mix of inventory to best meet the needs of our customers at the local level," said Andrew Frick, vice president of Ford Sales in the U.S. and Canada, in a statement.
 "We have been receiving a massive number of reservations for our all-electric F-150 Lightning over the last two weeks – totaling over 70,000 trucks."

 "Ford brand SUVs had their best May sales in 18 years, while Lincoln SUVs posted a new May record," he added.